If you are applying for this course from within the UK click Apply Now

 Gain a range of transferable skills including presentation skills, critical analysis, independent thinking, written and research skills, and the ability to work in groups and on your own.
 In your final year, you'll put your skills and knowledge into practice in a major independent research project.

-Teaching methods include lectures, seminars, group work and e-learning.
+Teaching methods include lectures, seminars, group work, and e-learning.
 We encourage you to develop independent study skills.

-As well as assessments that count towards your degree, there are also ongoing assessments for feedback and consolidating your learning.
+As well as assessments that count towards your degree, there are ongoing assessments for feedback and consolidating your learning.

-Assessment methods include essays, reports, written coursework, projects and presentations.
+Assessment methods include essays, reports, written coursework, projects, and presentations.

 Our typical offer is: